qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/core/classes.rst

    * - settings
      - Map
-     - Map of settings for this class.
+     - **Deprecated** map of settings for this class.
 For a description of the format of a setting see `qx.core.Setting <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.core.Setting>`_.

    * - variants
      - Map
+     - **Deprecated** map of settings for this class.
+For a description of the format of a setting see `qx.core.Variant <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.core.Variant>`_.

+   * - environment
+     - Map
      - Map of settings for this class.
-For a description of the format of a setting see `qx.core.Variant <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.core.Variant>`_.
+For a description of the format of a setting see `qx.core.Environment <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.core.Environment>`_.

    * - events
      - Map